anitgandhi/asgard/README.md

 ## Usage

-aesguard is a `package aes` drop-in replacement, so you can just replace `crypto/aes` imports with `github.com/anitgandhi/aesguard`, and `aes.NewCipher` function calls with `aesguard.NewCipher`
+asgard is a `package aes` drop-in replacement, so you can just replace `crypto/aes` imports with `github.com/anitgandhi/asgard`, and `aes.NewCipher` function calls with `asgard.NewCipher`

 Additionally, the returned cipher object has a method `Destroy()`, which will destroy the enc/dec schedule buffers.
 This method can't be reached since it's hidden behind the unexported concrete types.
-So, there's an exported function `aesguard.DestroyCipher` you can call after you're completely done using the AES block.
+So, there's an exported function `asgard.DestroyCipher` you can call after you're completely done using the AES block.

-See an example here: https://github.com/anitgandhi/fpe-fun/blob/1f75fcbb86beaa5cf4a5e177b5542a1e9e33bcb5/cmd/fpe-aesguard/main.go
+See an example here: https://github.com/anitgandhi/fpe-fun/blob/1f75fcbb86beaa5cf4a5e177b5542a1e9e33bcb5/cmd/fpe-asgard/main.go

 ## Notes